 Multi-Species Homer Fishing Charters

 Homer fishing charters target 3-5 different species (halibut, salmon, rockfish, lingcod, and yelloweye) depending on the area fished.
 You will travel farther out into the Gulf of Alaska where colder, deeper waters have some of the most amazing and prehistoric looking rockfish.
 The record lingcod caught was 86 pounds!
-Limits are based on current regulations made by ADF&G. Weather will play a big part of how far we can travel out.
+Based on current regulations made by ADF&G, the daily halibut limit is one ANY size and one under 26″.
+Additionally, chartered boats are not allowed to fish halibut on Tuesdays and Wednesdays.
+Weather will play a big part of how far we can travel out.
 Lingcod are found in rock formations a great distance away from Homer.
 They can be found in the same locations where larger halibut and rockfish are.